 Your cooperation is essential.
 It is imperative that all written and verbal instructions are followed.
-We set guidelines to our patients in order for them to have a quick recovery, and to prevent the occurrence of any complications during the healing process.
-The instruction we provide are specific to each patient, and will give you the best opportunity for healing, so you can go out and enjoy your new look, sooner rather than later!
+We set guidelines for our patients in order for them to have a quick recovery, and to prevent the occurrence of any complications during the healing process.
+The instruction we provide is specific to each patient and will give you the best opportunity for healing, so you can go out and enjoy your new look sooner rather than later!

 Your first 48 hours

 Because you will still feel the effects of sedation, someone must drive you home and stay overnight with you.
 You are, of course, welcome to stay overnight in one of our beautiful appointed guest suites.
 If you do choose to stay overnight, one of our highly skilled and experienced nurses will monitor you overnight.

 Take this time to relax and pamper yourself.
 It is important to avoid strenuous activity.
 No matter how good you feel, please do not clean your house or rearrange the garage.
 We do not want you to bleed or cause any additional swelling.
 Common sense is the best guide.

 Ice packs: We recommend using cold packs for the first 48 hours to help reduce swelling, bruising, and pain; frozen peas or crushed ice in a zip-lock bag works well.
 Leave the ice in place no longer than 20 minutes applying the ice every few hours, but please put a cloth of some sort between your nose and the ice pack to protect your skin.